valeriangalliat/blog/2015/03/naming-things.md

 when searching "CodeJam".
 Where's the problem then?

 Long live CodeJam!

+## Jamming further than code

+Over the years, this blog drifted from being purely about programming, and I've been sharing other things I care about too, like photography, music, sports, brewing and so on, so it's now more about the "jam" than the "code".

+I also realized that the powerful concept of the musical jam session not only resonated with my approach to programming, but also with my approach to life (just that), where I like to create environments where a diverse group of people can spontaneously get together and feel like expressing themselves freely, allowing unique and beautiful things to happen.

 [^1]: Always wait a night before taking an important[^2] decision!
 [^2]: First world domain owner problem...